Scope

 Polystyrene Board with Drywall

-Both unfaced expanded polystyrene (EPS) and extruded polystyrene (XPS) rigid foam are common basement insulation materials, but they cannot be left exposed without a thermal barrier (2015 IRC Section R316.4).
+Both unfaced expanded polystyrene (EPS) and extruded polystyrene (XPS) rigid foam are common basement insulation materials, but they cannot be left exposed without a thermal barrier for fire protection (2015, 2021 IRC Section R316.4).
 The most common such barrier is ½-in. drywall.

-To overcome these challenges, some builders choose to install a more conventional framed wall to the inside of the rigid foam (Figure 11).
-Framing cavities can be filled with batts or other appropriate cavity insulation.
-With the addition of frame cavity insulation, less rigid foam may be required to meet target R-values.
-For example, one inch of XPS in conjunction with a 2x4 wood-framed wall (20% framing factor) and R-13 fiberglass batts results in an effective R-value of approximately 15 ft2hr°F/Btu.
+Some builders choose to install a conventional framed wall to the inside of the rigid foam (Figure 13) to avoid wall irregularity.
+These framing cavities can be filled with batts or other appropriate cavity insulation.
+With the addition of a framed wall with cavity insulation, less rigid foam may be needed to meet target R-values.

 Spray Foam with Framing and Drywall

 Sprayed polyurethane foam can provide excellent air sealing and thermal resistance in many envelope systems.
-The chief drawback to the product is cost; it is usually more expensive to install than rigid foam boards.
+The chief drawback to the product is cost, as it is usually more expensive to install than rigid foam boards.
 Like unfaced foam boards, spray foam must be covered with a thermal barrier.
-While spray foam can be effective in many types of foundation walls, with very irregular walls (such as stone foundations), spray foam is one of the only options for excellent thermal and moisture performance.
-As open-cell spray foam can absorb and retain water (up to 40% by volume), closed-cell foam is recommended for most foundation wall applications.
+While spray foam can be effective in many types of foundation walls, it is especially excellent for improving the thermal and moisture performance of irregular walls (such as stone foundations).
+As open-cell spray foam can absorb and retain water (up to 40% of its volume), closed-cell foam is recommended for most foundation wall applications.

-A recommended spray-foam system for a poured-concrete or block wall is shown in Figure 12.
-Framing is installed at least one or two inches away from the interior surface of the foundation wall to allow for a continuous layer of foam to be blown behind the framing.
-Drywall (which provides the required thermal barrier) is attached to 2x4 framing in this detail.
+A recommended spray-foam system for a poured-concrete or block wall is shown in Figure 14.
+Framing is installed at least one or two inches away from the interior surface of the foundation wall to allow space for a continuous layer of spray foam to be blown in behind the framing.
+Drywall is attached to the 2x4 framing and provides the thermal barrier.
 As with the XPS system discussed above, it’s possible to use a hybrid system with spray foam directly against the foundation wall and cavity insulation within the framing.
 It may also be practical to use 2x3 framing or steel framing in some applications.

 Success